jotorren/go-quickstart/README.md

 2. Attach keycloak and application containers to the same docker network and set the docker environment variable *OIDC_SERVER* to **http://{KEYCLOAK_CONTAINER_NAME}:8080/auth/realms/mycorp**
 3. Attach keycloak and application containers to the same docker network and forward application's 8090 port to keycloak's 8080 (this can be easily achieved by means of the **socat** tool)

-Option 2 has an undesired drawback regarding to the token issuer claim: keycloak propagates the scheme, host and port of the url used to generate the token to its iss claim.
-For example if you call "http://localhost:8090/auth/realms/mycorp/protocol/openid-connect/token" (valid url on host machine) the token iss claim will be "http://localhost:8090/auth/realms/mycorp".
-But this value does not match "http://{KEYCLOAK_CONTAINER_NAME}:8080/auth/realms/mycorp" and the token verifier will fail:
+Option 2 has an undesired drawback regarding to the token issuer claim: keycloak propagates the scheme, host and port of the url used to generate the token to its **iss** claim.
+For example if you call "http://localhost:8090/auth/realms/mycorp/protocol/openid-connect/token" (valid url on host machine) the token **iss** claim will be "http://localhost:8090/auth/realms/mycorp".
+But this value does not match "http://{KEYCLOAK_CONTAINER_NAME}:8080/auth/realms/mycorp" and token verification will fail:

 ```log
 Fri, 12 Jan 2024 16:29:45 UTC INF app/src/cmd/docker/main.go:46 > application.yaml read